bijaycodes/bijaycodes/README.md

 - 👋 Hi, I’m Bijay.
 - 👀 I’m interested in Full Stack Web Development.
-- 🌱 I’m currently learning Frontend.
+- 🌱 Currently learning Frontend.
 - 💞️ I’m looking to collaborate on Frontend Projects For Beginners.
-- 📫 My Twitter handle @bijay_codes .
+- 📫 Connect with me on twitter @bijay_codes .